petomalina/pot/readme.md

 # 🍲 Pot

 Pot is an incredibly simple and lightweight implementation of a database based on the Cloud Storage.
-It let's you store, read, and delete any kind of data in your bucket.
+It let's you store, read, and delete any kind of structured data in your bucket.

 ## Running Pot